Affine group: Planar affine group over the reals

-Case 2 corresponds to scalings that may different in two different directions.
-When working with a Euclidean plane these directions need not to be perpendicular, since the coordinate axes need not to be perpendicular.
+Case 2 corresponds to scalings that may differ in two different directions.
+When working with a Euclidean plane these directions need not be perpendicular, since the coordinate axes need not be perpendicular.

 Case 3 corresponds to a scaling in one direction and a translation in another one.

 Case 4 corresponds to a shear mapping combined with a dilation.

 Case 5 corresponds to a shear mapping combined with a dilation.

-Case 6 corresponds to similarities, when the coordinate axes are perpendicular.
+Case 6 corresponds to similarities when the coordinate axes are perpendicular.

 The affine transformations without any fixed point belong to cases 1, 3, and 5.
 The transformations that do not preserve the orientation of the plane belong to cases 2 (with ab < 0) or 3 (with a < 0).

 The proof may be done by first remarking that if an affine transformation has no fixed point, then the matrix of the associated linear map has an eigenvalue equal to one, and then using the Jordan normal form theorem for real matrices.